dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/users.md

 ### Delete user

-  - Required permission: SystemAdmin / User
+  - Required permission: SystemAdmin / self
   - Remark: The same as updating a user and changing `status` to `false`.
 To un-delete, set `status` to `true`.
   - PUT: `/admin/users/<userIri>/Status`